Treasurer's Office - Debt Management

 And, the standard is also applicable to non-university entities that are using the University systems to process transactions.
 The PCI Data Security Standard offers a single approach to safeguarding sensitive data for all card brands (including American Express, Discover and JCB).

-All U-M merchants must abid by the PCI DSS compliance which includes annually completing the MyLINC TME102 Merchant Certification and PCI Self-Assessment Questionnaire (SAQ) on the TrustKeeper website.
+All U-M merchants must abide by the PCI DSS compliance which includes annually completing the MyLINC TME102 Merchant Certification and PCI Self-Assessment Questionnaire (SAQ) on the website provided by our 3rd party vendor CampusGuard..

 Treasurer's Office - Merchant Services